-By Patrick Gwayi, World Vision Communications Officer, Somalia
+By Abdirahman Muse, World Vision Communications Coordinator, Somalia

 Dayib Muuse Beegsi, 55, is a community health worker and a father of four.
 He lives in Kalabaydh village in the Awdal region of Baki district in Somaliland.
 As a community health worker in Kalabaydh, he visits between 2 - 4 families every day to provide health care services to expectant mothers and sick children.
 He also directs them to health facilities where they can get comprehensive medical care.